pandas-dev/pandas/doc/pandas-2.0/source/internal-architecture.rst

   data by forming a composite data structure consisting of a NumPy array plus a bitmap marking the null / not-null values.

+* We can start to think about improved behavior around data ownership (like copy-on-write) which may yield many benefits.
+I will write a dedicated section about this.

 Note that neither of these points implies that we are trying to use NumPy less.
-We already have large amounts of code that implement algorithms also found in NumPy (see ``pandas.unique`` or the implementation of ``Series.sum``), but taking into account pandas's missing data representation, etc. Internally, we can use NumPy when its computational semantics match those we've chosen for pandas, and elsewhere we can invoke pandas-specific code.
+We already have large amounts of code that implement algorithms similar to those found in NumPy (e.g. ``pandas.unique`` or the implementation of ``Series.sum``), but taking into account pandas's missing data representation, etc. Internally, we can use NumPy when its computational semantics match those we've chosen for pandas, and elsewhere we can invoke pandas-specific code.

 A major concern here based on these ideas is **preserving NumPy interoperability**, so I'll examine this topic in some detail next.

 Preserving NumPy interoperability
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+Some of types of intended interoperability between NumPy and pandas are as
+follows:

+* Users can obtain the a ``numpy.ndarray`` (possibly a view depending on the
+  internal block structure, more on this soon) in constant time and without
+  copying the actual data.
+This has a couple other implications

+  * Changes made to this array will be reflected in the source pandas object.
+  * If you write C extension code (possibly in Cython) and respect pandas's
+    missing data details, you can invoke certain kinds of fast custom code on
+    pandas data (but it's somewhat inflexible -- see the latest discussion on
+    adding a native code API to pandas).

+* NumPy ufuncs (like ``np.sqrt`` or ``np.log``) can be invoked on
+  pandas objects like Series and DataFrame

+* ``numpy.asarray`` will always yield some array, even if it discards metadata
+  or has to create a new array.
+For example ``asarray`` invoked on
+  ``pandas.Categorical`` yields a reconstructed array (rather than either the
+  categories or codes internal arrays)

+* Many NumPy methods designed to work on subclasses (or duck-typed classes) of
+  ``ndarray`` may be used.
+For example ``numpy.sum`` may be used on a Series
+  even though it does not invoke NumPy's internal C sum algorithm.
+This means
+  that a Series may be used as an interchangeable argument in a large set of
+  functions that only know about NumPy arrays.

+By and large, I think much of this can be preserved, but there will be some API
+breakage.

+If we add more composite data structures (Categorical can be thought of as
+one existing composite data structure) to pandas or alternate non-NumPy data
+structures, there will be cases where the semantic information in a Series
+cannot be adequately represented in a NumPy array.

+As one example, if we add pandas-only missing data support to integer and
+boolean data (a long requested feature), calling ``np.asarray`` on such data
+may not have well-defined behavior.
+As present, pandas is implicitly converting
+these types to ``float64`` (see more below), which isn't too great.
+A decision
+does not need to be made now, but the benefits of solving this long-standing
+issue may merit breaking ``asarray`` as long as we provide an explicit way to
+obtain the original casted ``float64`` NumPy array (with ``NaN`` for NULL/NA
+values)

+For pandas data that does not step outside NumPy's semantic realm, we can
+continue to provide zero-copy views in many cases.

 Removal of BlockManager / new DataFrame internals
 =================================================